CyberFlameGO/svnpython/Doc/library/test.rst

    This will run all tests defined in the named module.

-.. function:: check_warnings()
+.. function:: catch_warning(module=warnings, record=True)

-   A convenience wrapper for ``warnings.catch_warnings()`` that makes it easier to test that a warning was correctly raised with a single assertion.
-It is approximately equivalent to calling ``warnings.catch_warnings(record=True)``.

-   The main difference is that on entry to the context manager, a :class:`WarningRecorder` instance is returned instead of a simple list.
-   The underlying warnings list is available via the recorder object's :attr:`warnings` attribute, while the attributes of the last raised warning are also accessible directly on the object.
-If no warning has been raised, then the latter attributes will all be :const:`None`.

-   A :meth:`reset` method is also provided on the recorder object.
-This method simply clears the warning list.
+   Return a context manager that guards the warnings filter from being permanently changed and optionally alters the :func:`showwarning` function to record the details of any warnings that are issued in the managed context.
+Attributes of the most recent warning are saved directly on the context manager, while details of previous warnings can be retrieved from the ``warnings`` list.

    The context manager is used like this::

-      with check_warnings() as w:
+      with catch_warning() as w:
           warnings.simplefilter("always")
           warnings.warn("foo")
           assert str(w.message) == "foo"